Skip to main content

 Building a Greenland Kayak by Mark Starr

-Mark teaches a course on Building a Greenland Kayak at Mystic Seaport.
-This book documents his process and provides detailed instructions with illustrations, materials and tools lists as well as other pertinent information.
+This book documents Mark's process of building a Greenland kayak and provides detailed instructions with illustrations, materials and tools lists as well as other pertinent information.
 Deck construction is mortise and tenon and forms are used to shape the ribs.
 Includes several kayak surveys.
-Call Mystic Seaport Bookstore for more information 800-331-2665.
-Details from Amazon.

 The Aleutian Kayak by Wolfgang Brinck